SeriousOldMan/Simulator-Controller/Docs/Development Overview & Concepts.md

 ## Example

 The following example shows some of the concepts introduced above.
-The code shown here represents the major part the ACC Plugin, which comes with the Simulator Controller distribution.
+The code shown here represents a stripped down part the *ACC* Plugin, which comes with the Simulator Controller distribution.

 Let's start with the plugin class definition: